GWSoftwareTools/VertexCover/README.md

 be optimal, but in many cases, it is surprisingly close.
 It works by always removing the vertex with the highest degree and adding 1 to the counter.
 If you can for example reduce all edges the graph by removing the current max-degree-vertex 5 times, the value 5 is an upper-bound.

+We can use this to stop our search for `k` one run earlier.
+If we know that `u-1` is not valid solution for `k`, and we also know that `u` **is** a valid solution, we can conlcude `u` must be the optimal one, because no lower one is valid.
+This fix may appear small, but because the validity-check of an instance for a number `n`takes 2 times as many calculations as for `n-1`, testing for a number `n` takes about as long as testing for `0` to `n-1`, because it's a geometric series.
+Accordingly, this fix halfes the runtime on average.

 ---